-Allocation Program.
+Figure III-1 compares reported production from CAW and non-CAW wells and surface diversions located within the Monterey Peninsula Water Resources System (MPWRS) in WY 2007 with production limits set by the District's Water Allocation Program.
 The MPWRS includes the Carmel River Basin, Carmel Valley Alluvial Aquifer and the coastal subareas of the Seaside Groundwater Basin.
-With respect to the District's Water Allocation Program limits, CAW production from the MPWRS in WY 2006 was 14,218 AF, or 3,243 AF (19.4%) less than the CAW production limit of 17,641 AF that was established by the adoption of Ordinance No. 87 in 1997.
-Reported non-CAW production from within the MPWRS in WY 2006 was 2,740 AF, or 306 AF (10.0%) less than the non-CAW production limit of 3,046 AF.
-The combined production from CAW and non-CAW sources in WY 2006 was 16,958 AF, or 3,729 AF (18.0%) less than the 20,687 AF limit set for the MPWRS.
+With respect to the District's Water Allocation Program limits, CAW production from the MPWRS in WY 2007 was 14,076 AF, or 3,565 AF (20.0%) less than the production limit of 17,641 AF that was established by the adoption of Ordinance No. 87 in 1997.
+Reported non-CAW production from within the MPWRS in WY 2007 was 3,205 AF, or 159 AF (5.0%) greater than the non-CAW production limit of 3,046 AF.
+The combined production from CAW and non-CAW sources in WY 2007 was 17,281 AF, or 3,406 AF (16.5%) less than the 20,687 AF limit set for the MPWRS.

-During WY 2006, District staff inspected 25 new water meter installations to ensure compliance with the District's water meter installation standards and guidelines, including two wells that previously reported annual production by the Land Use Method, but were required to have meters installed upon transfer of ownership because the properties were overlying the Carmel Valley Alluvial aquifer.
-In addition, staff received copies of 21 permits for construction of new wells within the District from the Monterey County Health Department, and advised well owners that MPWMD permits were also needed.
+During WY 2007, District staff inspected 29 new water meter installations to ensure compliance with the District's water meter installation standards and guidelines, including one well that previously reported annual production by the Land Use Method, but was required to have meters installed upon transfer of ownership because the property was overlying the Carmel Valley Alluvial aquifer.
+In addition, staff received copies of 32 permits for construction of new wells within the District from the Monterey County Health Department, and advised well owners that MPWMD permits were also needed.

-U:\Darby\wp\allocation\RY 2006\final\iii_production_wrd.doc Prepared by Water Resources Division Finalized: February 28, 2008
+U:\Darby\wp\allocation\RY 2007\final\iii_production.doc Prepared by Water Resources Division Finalized: August 16, 2009